gdavidbutler/pthreadChannel/README.md

 A maximum sized, latency sensitive, Channel FIFO Store (FLSO) implementation is provided.
 When a context is created, a maximum and initial size are specified; the Store starts at initial size.

 **Problem**: Fixed-size buffers force a choice between low latency (small buffer) and high throughput (large buffer).
-Under variable load, neither choice is optimal—small buffers thrash under load, large buffers add latency when idle.
+Under variable load, neither choice is optimal.
+Small buffers can thrash under load.
+Large buffers can add latency.

-**Solution**: Dynamically adjust buffer size based on observed pressure:
+**Solution**: Dynamically adjust buffer size based on observed pressure.
-* **Shrink when idle**: If the Store is empty and no one is waiting, reduce size toward minimum (1).
-This minimizes latency when the system is keeping up.
-* **Grow under pressure**: If the Store is full and consumers/producers are waiting, increase size toward maximum.
-This absorbs bursts without thrashing.

 **Inspiration**: Consider a sushi cooler in a supermarket.
 Sushi must be fresh (low latency).
-Producers (staff making sushi) observe the bin and customers in line.
-If the bin is empty and no customers are waiting, keep less sushi on hand—maximize freshness.
-If the bin is full and customers are waiting, make more—the demand justifies it.
-FLSO applies this principle to buffer sizing.
+The cooler observes producers (staff available to make sushi) and consumers (customers in line for sushi) and adjusts the amount of sushi it can hold.
+FLSO applies this principle to store sizing.

 The adjustment rules, executed within Put/Get operations:
 * Before a Put, if the Store is empty and there are no waiting Gets, the size is decremented.
 * After a Put, if the Store is full and there are waiting Gets, the size is incremented.
+* Before a Get, if the Store is full and there are waiting Puts, the size is incremented.
 * After a Get, if the Store is empty and there are no waiting Puts, the size is decremented.
-* Before a Get, if the Store is full and there are waiting Puts, the size is incremented.

 This achieves self-tuning latency/throughput balance without external configuration or monitoring.